 - MH6014 Advanced Research Methods for Healthcare Professionals (10 credits)

 Progression to MSc in Older Person Rehabilitation

-Following successful completion of the examinations for the Postgraduate Certificate in Older Person Rehabilitation,subject to approval of the Programme Team, a student may opt to transfer to the MSc in Older Person Rehabilitation with exemptions granted for the modules already taken.
-A student previously conferred with the Postgraduate Certificate in Older Person Rehabilitation / Postgraduate Diploma in Older Person Rehabilitation (exit award from the MSc) may register for the MSc (Older Person Rehabilitation) within five years of completion, subject to approval of the Programme Team, with exemptions granted for modules taken within the previous five years.
+Following successful completion of the examinations for the Postgraduate Certificate in Older Person Rehabilitation, subject to the approval of the Programme Team, a student may opt to transfer to the MSc in Older Person Rehabilitation with exemptions granted for the modules already taken.
+A student previously conferred with the Postgraduate Certificate in Older Person Rehabilitation / Postgraduate Diploma in Older Person Rehabilitation (exit award from the MSc) may register for the MSc (Older Person Rehabilitation) within five years of completion, subject to the approval of the Programme Team, with exemptions granted for modules taken within the previous five years.

 The part-time option will be taught during weekday working hours over 1 or 2 years.

 Established in 2011, the Older Person Rehabilitation postgraduate programme is a unique course that will allow you to develop your skills as a leader in gerontology and rehabilitation.
 This interdisciplinary course is the only one of its kind in Ireland and the UK.

 The flexible approach of this course allows students to choose from a range of modules to build a course tailored to them.
 Our student-centered focus promotes flexible timetabling and blended learning to minimise travel time.
 All our lecturers are experienced clinicians from a range of disciplines who promote interdisciplinary learning and practice.

 In today’s competitive workforce, higher professional qualifications are an essential part of continuous professional development and career advancement.
 The MSc is particularly suitable for those who want to assume a management and leadership position in the care of older people.

 - Have gained the critical skills to evaluate rehabilitation models and settings, and the evidence base for current practices in older person rehabilitation;